The New Aesthetics

-The New Aesthetics is an art movement that emphasizes the material and physical processes involved in the creation of visual art.
-This movement is distinct and unrelated to "The New Aesthetic" concept coined by James Bridle.
+The New Aesthetics is a 21st-century contemporary art movement that focuses on the material and physical processes involved in the creation of visual art.

 Origins

-The origin of the New Aesthetics can be traced back to an art summer school held in Irsee, southern Germany, in 2007.
-During this summer school, English artist Clive Head and Anglo-Cypriot writer and art theorist Michael Paraskos conducted a joint class.
-Head and Paraskos had previously taught together at the University of Hull but had pursued their own paths after leaving academic teaching in 2000.
+The New Aesthetics movement originated in 2007 at an art summer school held in Irsee, southern Germany, where English artist Clive Head and Anglo-Cypriot writer and art theorist Michael Paraskos conducted a joint class.
+Head and Paraskos had previously taught together at the University of Hull before temporarily leaving academic teaching in 2000.
 The reunion in Irsee led to the publication of a small pamphlet called "The Aphorisms of Irsee."
 This pamphlet presented a series of seventy-five aphoristic sayings on the nature of art.

 While some of the sayings in the pamphlet were intentionally humorous, such as "Beware the Swiss bearing sausages," the majority of them conveyed what the authors considered to be the essential elements of artistic practice.
 Some sayings were deliberately provocative, such as aphorism 38: "Performance is not art: it moves too much and so adds to the flux.
 Art is always a longed for stasis."
 This saying can be juxtaposed with aphorism 37: "True art fixes the flux of chaos.
 That is how we cope with chaos, and that is the purpose of art."

-Other aphorisms provided insights into the content of the class taught at Irsee.
+Other aphorisms seem to reference the classes' content.
 Aphorism 47 stated: "One should choose whether to make tables or bake cakes, and not be a carpenter of cakes or a baker of tables."
-This aphorism seems to connect to a fable-like story published by Paraskos in 2008, where a carpenter believes he is a baker because he can make tables.
-Paraskos mentioned that he wrote this story in 2007, just before the summer school in Irsee, while he was teaching at another art summer school at the Cyprus College of Art.
-In the introduction to the story, he mentioned that he "performed" it while in Irsee.
+This aphorism seems to refer to a fable-like story published by Paraskos in 2008, where a carpenter believes he is a baker because he can make tables.
+Paraskos introduces the story by stating that it was written in 2007, just before the summer school in Irsee, while he was teaching at another art summer school at the Cyprus College of Art.
+Paraskos's introduction also mentions that he "performed" it while in Irsee.
 "The Aphorisms of Irsee" is subtitled "Part One of the New Aesthetics," which appears to be the first use of the term.